JW201 vs JW202: Difference, Form Use & X1/X2 Visas

 | Issued by | Chinese Ministry of Education or partner government body | The accepting school or university |

-| Most common for | CSC scholarship holders, intergovernmental exchanges | Independent language school students, self-funded study |
+| Most common for | CSC scholarship holders, intergovernmental exchanges | Self-funded students in authorized long-term programs |

-- Apply to KCEL and receive your Acceptance Letter
+- Apply to KCEL and complete enrollment

 Common Questions